Open-angle glaucoma

 PI is used for treatment of narrow or closed angle glaucoma.

-The laser places a small channel in in iris which allows for the pressure behind the iris to be released, thereby generally opening the angle and preventing a blinding attack of glaucoma.
+The laser places a small channel in the iris which allows for the pressure behind the iris to be released, thereby generally opening the angle and preventing a blinding attack of glaucoma.

-Coastal Eye Surgeons can perform this laser in it's rooms.
+Coastal Eye Surgeons can perform this laser in it's Hope Island Market Place rooms.
 The laser is a piece of equipment similar to what is used to examine the eye on your routine visit.
 Numbing drops are placed in your eye and the procedure takes approximately five to ten minutes.

 The effect of the laser should be immediate.
 You will be given anti inflammatory drops after the laser for a week and will be reviewed two weeks after the laser